Hazu District: History

-Hazu District was one of the ancient districts of Mikawa province, and was mentioned in Heian period Ritsuryō records under a variety of kanji spellings.
+Hazu District was one of the ancient districts of Mikawa Province, and was mentioned in Heian period Ritsuryō records under a variety of kanji spellings.
 Bordering on Mikawa Bay, one of its noted products was sharkskin and dried shark meat, which was sent as taxes to the Imperial household in Kyoto.

+District Timeline

 Modern Hazu District was created on 1 October 1889 as part of the cadastral reforms of the early Meiji period.
-Initially, it consisted of Nishio town, and 36 villages.
-On 13 May 1892, Isshiki and Yokosuka were elevated to town status.
-However, both reverted to village status in 1906, and in a round of consolidation, the remaining number of villages was reduced to 14.
+Initially, it consisted of the town of Nishio and 36 villages.
+On 13 May 1892, the villages Isshiki and Yokosuka were elevated to town status.
+However, both reverted back to village status in 1906, and in a round of consolidation, the remaining number of villages was reduced to 14.
 Isshiki regained its town status on 1 October 1923, followed by Yoshida and Hirasaku in 1924, Hazu in 1928, and Terazu in 1929, leaving the district with 6 towns and 6 villages by 1932.

 On 15 December 1953, Nishio was elevated to city status, annexing the towns of Hirasaku and Terazu and two villages later that year.
-On 10 March 1955, Yoshida and the village of Yokosuka merged to form the town of Kira, leaving the district with three towns and no villages.
+On 10 March 1955, Yoshida and the village of Yokosuka were merged to form the town of Kira, leaving the district with three towns and no villages.